-The current recovery for future income tax was \$24.7 million (2008 - provision of \$15.7 million).
+The current recovery for future income tax is \$25.5 million (2008 - provision of \$19.5 million).
 Peyto's trust structure is unique and was designed to provide for discretion at the operating trust level to distribute taxable income to the Trust.
 Resource pools are generated from the capital program, which are available to offset current and future income tax liabilities.
 Unitholders benefit as the Trust may the use these resource pools to increase the tax free return of capital component of the cash distributions.
 As a result of the internal reorganization that took place January 1, 2008, the tax rate applied to differences between the accounting basis and tax basis of the Trust's assets increased by approximately 3% (the difference between future corporate income tax rates and future tax rates applicable to trusts).
 Changes to the SIFT rules proposed in the 2008 Federal Budget have now been substantively enacted, resulting in the anticipated future income tax recovery.

 Canada Revenue Agency ("CRA") has conducted an audit of restructuring costs claimed as a result of the trust conversion in 2003 that has resulted in the reclassification of \$41.0 million dollars in employment related costs as eligible capital.
 In October, 2008, the Trust has received a notice of reassessment from the CRA and paid an amount of \$7.3 million related to this audit.
 Based upon consultation with legal counsel, management's view is that CRA's position has no merit.
-A notice of objection has been filed and a notice of appeal will be filed shortly.
+A notice of appeal was filed May 19, 2009 and the appeal has been denied.
+Examination for discovery is being scheduled.